Surgical treatment of ingrown toenails: Wedge resection

-The physician will perform an onychectomy in which the nail along the edge that is growing into the skin is cut away (ablated) and the offending piece of nail is pulled out.
-Any infection is surgically drained.
-This process is referred to as a "wedge resection" or simple surgical ablation and is not permanent (i.e., the nail will re-grow from the matrix).
-The entire procedure may be performed in a physician's office in approximately thirty to forty-five minutes depending on the extent of the problem.
-The patient is allowed to go home the same day and the recovery time is anywhere from two weeks to two months barring any complications such as infection.
-As a follow-up, a physician may prescribe an oral or topical antibiotic or a special soak to be used for about a week after the surgery.
-Some use "lateral onychoplasty," or "wedge resection," as the method of choice for ingrown toenails.
-A wide wedge resection, with a total cleaning (removal) of nail matrix, has a nearly 100% success rate.
-Some physicians will not perform a complete nail avulsion (removal) except under extreme circumstances.
-In most cases, these physicians will remove both sides of a toenail (even if one side is not currently ingrown) and coat the nail matrix on both sides with a chemical or acid (usually phenol) to prevent re-growth.
-This leaves most of the nail intact, but ensures that the problem of ingrowth will not recur.
-There are possible disadvantages if the nail matrix is not coated with the applicable chemical or acid (phenol) and is allowed to re-grow; this method is prone to failure.
-Also, the underlying condition can still become symptomatic if the nail grows back within a year: the nail matrix could be growing a nail that is too curved, thick, wide or otherwise irregular to allow normal growth.
-Furthermore, the flesh can become injured by concussion, tight socks, quick twisting motions while walking, or simply because the nail is growing incorrectly (likely too wide).
-This hypersensitivity to continued injury can mean chronic ingrowth; the solution is nearly always edge avulsion by the more effective procedure of phenolisation.
+The physician will perform a wedge resection in which the nail growing into the skin along the edge is cut away (ablated); the offending nail piece is pulled out and any infection is surgically drained.
+This process is also referred to as a simple surgical ablation; but it is not permanent (i.e., the nail will re-grow from the matrix).
+The entire procedure is performed in a surgeon's office, usually in about a half-hour (+/-), depending upon the extent of the problem.
+It is typically an out-patient procedure: the patient goes home the same day and recovery time varies from two to several weeks barring complications such as infection.
+As follow-up, the doctor may prescribe an oral or topical antibiotic and/or special soaking-baths for an interval of time after surgery.
+Some surgeons use the procedure lateral onychoplasty, a wide wedge resection, as the method of choice.
+It results in total cleaning avulsion (removal) of the nail matrix, and has a nearly 100% success rate.

+Some practitioners avoid complete/total nail avulsion (removal) except for extreme circumstances: they may remove both sides of a toenail (even if only one side is ingrown), then coat the nail matrix on both sides with a chemical, usually phenol (carbolic acid), to prevent re-growth.
+This leaves most of the nail intact but ensures that ingrowing nail will not recur.
+There is possible failure of this procedure if the nail matrix is not coated, allowing it to re-grow.
+The underlying condition can become symptomatic if the nail grows back too quickly: the nail matrix could be growing a nail that is too wide, thick, or too curved, or is otherwise irregular.
+Further, the toe is subject to injury by concussion, twisting walk-motions, tight socks (including pressure stockings), or because the nail is growing incorrectly (likely too wide).
+This prospect of continued injury can mean chronic nail ingrowing, and chronic pain.
+The solution is usually edge avulsion with the adjunct procedure of phenolisation.